Shawlion-privacy/slymask-privacy/index.md

 Motion analysis is training-support information.
 Results may be affected by camera angle, distance, lighting, occlusion, frame rate, people in the background, and device performance.
 The results are not medical advice, an injury diagnosis, or a substitute for professional coaching.

+### 4.1 Face Data

+SlyMask Baseball does not collect or transmit face data to the developer or any server.
+When a user deliberately selects a video for motion analysis, limited nose, ear, and head-region pose points may be processed locally only for body-skeleton alignment and athlete movement tracking.
+The App does not perform face recognition, biometric identification, authentication, profiling, advertising, emotion analysis, or model training.
+Intermediate data is discarded after analysis, pose cache data expires after 7 days, and user-saved key frames or coaching projects remain only on the device until deleted by the user or the App is uninstalled.
+Face data is never automatically shared with third parties.

+Videos deliberately selected by the user for pitching or batting analysis, key-frame images generated from those videos, and player images deliberately selected by the user may contain a visible face.
+The face-related information processed by the App is limited to nose, left-ear, and right-ear coordinates and confidence values in the 2D fallback path, and top-of-head and center-of-head points in the 3D path.
+Player images are stored only as user-selected local avatars; the App does not perform facial analysis on player avatars.

+These limited pose points are used only for body-skeleton alignment, main-athlete tracking, baseball motion-metric calculation, and skeleton overlays in coach reviews.
+The App does not create a face mesh, faceprint, facial-feature template, or any other facial biometric identifier.
+It does not perform facial recognition, identity matching, Face ID authentication, facial profiling, expression or emotion analysis, advertising targeting, or model training.

+All analysis is performed on the user's device through Apple Vision, the pose model bundled with the App, and ONNX Runtime.
+Unsaved intermediate data from an inference operation is released when analysis completes or is cancelled.
+To let the user reopen an analysis result or coach-review project, the App may store local pose cache or project data containing limited head-region pose points inside the App sandbox.
+The pose cache has a seven-day expiration period; complete retention and deletion details are provided in Section 7.
+The App's analysis process does not transmit face data, videos, photos, key frames, or pose coordinates to the developer, Microsoft, advertising platforms, analytics services, data brokers, or any other third-party server.

+The App does not automatically share face data with any third party.
+Only when the user deliberately chooses Save, Export, or Share through the iOS system share sheet can a copy of an image or video containing a visible face be sent to the photo library, file location, or third-party app selected by the user.
+Raw facial or head-region pose coordinates are not shared as a separate data set.
+Exported copies are controlled by the destination or third-party app selected by the user.

 ## 5. Coach Reviews

 You can select your own pitching or batting video from the photo library and create a coach-review project without first submitting the video for AI analysis.
 You can also enter coach review from an existing on-device analysis result.